MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/plan/planning-security-accounts.md

 ## Data Warehouse Write account

 The Data Warehouse Write account is the account used to write data from the management server to the Reporting data warehouse, and it reads data from the Operations Manager database.
-The following table describes the roles and membership assigned to the account during setup.
+The following table describes the roles and membership assigned to the domain user account during setup.

 | Application | Database/role | Role/account |
 |:--- |:---|:--- |